 Certification Regarding Debarment, Suspension, Ineligibility, and Voluntary Exclusion (45 CFR 1169):

-- a.)
-The applicant organization certifies, by submission of this proposal, that neither it nor its principals are presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in this transaction by any federal department or agency; - (b.)
+(b.)
 Where the applicant is unable to certify to any of the statements in the certification, such prospective participant shall attach an explanation to this proposal.

 ELECTRONIC SIGNATURE AND CERTIFICATION